Code Code Ship logo

 HighlanderPG is a paid library

-HighlanderPG is also a paid library, and it differs in this way from Highlander, which is open source.
+HighlanderPG is a paid library.
+It differs in this way from Highlander, which is open source.

 By purchasing a license for HighlanderPG, you will be supporting its maintenance and further development.